harisont/covid-19/words/words.md

 <!--**NOTE: Total cases *does not stop* at herd immunity, but overshoots it!** And it crosses the threshold *exactly* when current cases peak.
 (This happens no matter how you change the settings - try it for yourself!)-->

 **NOTA: I casi totali *non si fermano* all'immunità di gregge ma vanno oltre!!** E attraversano la soglia *esattamente* nel momento del picco.
-(Questo succede comunque tu cambi le impostazione - prova pure!)
+(Questo succede comunque tu cambi le impostazioni - prova pure!)

 <!--This is because when there are more <span class="nowrap">non-<icon s></icon>s</span> than the herd immunity threshold, you get R < 1.
 And when R < 1, new cases stop growing: a peak.-->